-71. The statements above in 11166-70 were materially false and misleading at the time they were made, and omitted material information required to be disclosed, because they failed to disclose the following adverse information that was known to defendants or recklessly disregarded by them:
+- 84. Defendants' statements above were materially false and misleading at the time they were made, and omitted material information required to be disclosed, because they failed to disclose the following adverse information that was known to defendants or recklessly disregarded by them: - (a) that Defendants had artificially inflated the fair value of the Company's investments, including tens of millions of dollars of its investments that were at risk of default or had already failed to meet their obligations under their loan terms, including the Company's total investments as of June 30, 2014 in Phoenix (valued at \$35.4 million at quarter end), TransTrade (valued at \$11.3 million at quarter end) and JTC (valued at \$14.8 million at quarter end); - (b) that, as a result of (a), the Company had understated the number of loans performing below expectations and/or were in non-accrual;

-- (a) that the Company had artificially inflated the fair value of its investments, including tens of millions of dollars of its investments that were at risk of default or had already failed to meet their obligations under their loan terms, including the Company's total investments as of June 30, 2014 in Phoenix (valued at \$35.4 million at quarter end), TransTrade (valued at \$11.3 million at quarter end) and JTC (valued at \$14.8 million at quarter end); - (b) that, as a result of (a), the Company had understated the number of loans performing below expectations and/or were in non-accrual; - (c) that the Company had overstated its net investment income for the quarter by as much as \$2.2 million, and thus had not covered its dividend payments for the quarter as stated; - (d) that, as a result of (a)-(c) above, FSC's net investment income could not cover the 10% dividend increase and that the dividend increase had no reasonable basis; - (e) that FSC was not structuring conservative debt investments subject to rigorous due diligence and strong creditor protections, but was in the process of rapidly expanding its investment portfolio through leverage into speculative, high-risk investments and delaying writing down impaired investments; and - (f) That, as a result of (a)-(e) above, FSAM was not investing in FSC's "best interests" or in accord with its fiduciary duties to the Company, but in order to enrich its principals at the Company's expense contrary to FSC's stated investment objective. - 72.
-On August 20, 2014, FSAM issued a press release announcing that its Head of Investor Relations, Dean Choksi, would be leaving the Company. - 73.
-On September 8, 2014, FSAM issued a press release announcing that defendant Owens (a former Goldman Sachs partner involved in FSC's 2008 initial public offering and a subsequent advisor to Fifth Street) had been appointed as Co-President of FSAM and a member of its management committee.
-That same day, FSAM filed a registration statement for its IPO on Form S-1.
+- (c) that Defendants had overstated the Company's net investment income for the quarter by as much as \$2.2 million, and thus had not covered its dividend payments for the quarter as stated; - (d) that, as a result of (a)-(c) above, FSC's net investment income could not cover the 10% dividend increase and that the dividend increase had no reasonable basis; - (e) that Defendants were not structuring Company's conservative debt investments subject to rigorous due diligence and strong creditor protections, but were in the process of rapidly expanding its investment portfolio through leverage into speculative, high-risk investments and delaying writing down impaired investments; and - (f) That, as a result of (a)-(e) above, FSAM was not investing in FSC's "best interests" or in accord with its fiduciary duties to the Company, but in order to enrich its principals at the Company's expense contrary to FSC's stated investment objective. - 85.
+On August 20, 2014, Defendants caused FSAM to issue a press release announcing that its Head of Investor Relations, Dean Choksi, would be leaving the Company. - 86.
+On September 8, 2014, Defendants caused FSAM to issue a press release announcing that defendant Owens (a former Goldman Sachs partner involved in FSC's 2008 initial public offering and a subsequent advisor to Fifth Street) had been appointed as Co-President of FSAM and a member of its management committee.
+That same day, Defendants caused FSAM to file a registration statement for its IPO on Form S-1.

-- 74. On September 12, 2014, FSAM issued a press release announcing that defendant Owens had also been appointed President of FSC, and defendant Berman (a member of FSAM's investment committee) had been appointed Chairman of FSC's board, replacing defendant Tannenbaum.
-The release stated that defendant Tannenbaum would remain CEO and a director of FSC. - 75.
-On October 8, 2014, FSC issued a press release announcing that its commitment to SLF JV1 had doubled, from \$87.5 million to \$175 million.
-The release stated that FSAM had used SLF JV1 to invest \$179 million by issuing loans to 20 portfolio companies through FSAM's origination platform. - 76.
+- 87. On September 12, 2014, Defendants caused FSAM to issue a press release announcing that defendant Owens had also been appointed President of FSC, and defendant Berman (a member of FSAM's investment committee) had been appointed Chairman of FSC's board, replacing defendant Tannenbaum.
+The release stated that defendant Tannenbaum would remain CEO and a director of FSC. - 88.
+On October 8, 2014, Defendants caused FSC to issue a press release announcing that its commitment to SLF JV1 had doubled, from \$87.5 million to \$175 million.
+The release stated that FSAM had used SLF JV1 to invest \$179 million by issuing loans to 20 portfolio companies through FSAM's origination platform. - 89.
 On October 10, 2014, International Business Times published an article on FSAM's proposed IPO, entitled "Fifth Street's Leonard Tannenbaum to Become One of the World's Youngest Billionaires."
 The article detailed how defendant Tannenbaum stood to earn over \$1 billion in FSAM's IPO, stating in pertinent part: